kymmax/flashCSS/README.md

 - Fast to develop website.
 - More freedom to use.
 - Create CSS style from html class name.
-- Min size ~2  only.
+- Min size ~2 KB only.

 ## How to Use?
 1. Add js on your html.